andrulonis/revolve2-hp/experiments/default_study/HP-README.md

 Change terrain at /home/honours2021/revolve2-hp/runners/isaacgym/revolve2/runners/isaacgym/_local_runner.py

-Make directory "honours2021" in home. set chmod to 775.
+Make directory "honours2021" in home or in storage, this will be the output location.
+The ripper already has this output folder. set chmod to 777.
 Make yourself owner with chown.
 Use:
 ```
 sudo mkdir /home/honours2021
-sudo chmod 775 /home/honours2021
+sudo chmod 777 /home/honours2021
 sudo chown <your user> /home/honours2021
 ```